 Not long ago, grocery shopping happened solely in-store, and banking was done with the help of a human teller.
 But the internet, social media and mobile devices have dynamically changed this relationship, and consumers have come to expect much more from their brand communication.
+It’s crucial to know what customers want from customer service.

 Brands can no longer just be transactional entities.
 To truly make an impact, a company must be a constant presence in its customers daily lives.
 In fact, 89 percent of customers have switched brand loyalties due to poor customer experience (CX).
 Every interaction could be the difference between earning a loyal customer or losing out on a lifetime of purchases.